Vancouver Wills and Estate Planning

 Choosing an Executor

 When naming an executor, make sure that you understand fully what your executor will be responsible for.
-This includes tasks such as dealing with the distribution of your assets, paying off any outstanding debts left behind, and wrapping up administrative matters such as canceling subscriptions and redirecting mail.
+This includes tasks such as dealing with the distribution of your assets, paying off any outstanding debts left behind, and wrapping up administrative matters such as cancelling subscriptions and redirecting mail.
 Speak to the person you are considering appointing executor and make sure that they are willing and able to carry out these responsibilities.
+Consider using professional executor services.

 Contact Us →